facebookarchive/oss-performance/README.md

 I've been using the current versions available from yum on Centos 6.3.
 HHVM is required as this is written in Hack.

-Siege 3.x is not supported; as of writing, all 3.x releases have bugs that make it unable to correctly make the benchmark requests.
+Siege 3.0.x is not supported; as of writing, all 3.0.x releases have bugs that make it unable to correctly make the benchmark requests.
+4.0.0, 4.0.1, 4.0.2 all automatically request resources on pages, and should not be used for benchmarking.

 The Targets
 ===========